nicolossus/IN4200/IN4200_HE1_15244/README.md

+# IN4200: Home Exam 1, Spring 2020

+*Counting Mutual Web Linkage Occurences*

+**Candidate: 15244**

+**Disclaimer**
+This project was embarked on in collaboration with candidate 15224.
+Hence, our individual  have a strong resemblance in both presentation and content.
+In particular, figures and tables with corresponding captions are nearly, or in some cases entirely, identical.

+### Contents

 MAIN PROGRAM
 main.c contains procedures for reading a web graph and ranking the top n webpages.
 The storage of the web graph data is done by one of two methods: